ropensci/roweb3/content/blog/2025-04-28-news-april-2025/index.md

 </div>

-The following package recently became a part of our software suite:
+The following two packages recently became a part of our software suite:

 <div class='highlight'>

 -   [gtexr](https://docs.ropensci.org/gtexr), developed by Alasdair Warwick together with Benjamin Zuckerman, Abraham Olvera-Barrios, Chuin Ying Ung, and Robert Luben: A convenient R interface to the Genotype-Tissue Expression (GTEx) Portal API.
+The GTEx project is a comprehensive public resource for studying tissue-specific gene expression and regulation in human tissues.
+Through systematic analysis of RNA sequencing data from 54 non-diseased tissue sites across nearly 1000 individuals, GTEx provides crucial insights into the relationship between genetic variation and gene expression.
+This data is accessible through the GTEx Portal API enabling programmatic access to human gene expression data.
 For more information on the API, see <https://gtexportal.org/api/v2/redoc>.
 It is available on [CRAN](https://CRAN.R-project.org/package=gtexr).
+It has been [reviewed](https://github.com/ropensci/software-review/issues/684) by Zhian N. Kamvar and Ernest Guevarra.

+-   [c3dr](https://docs.ropensci.org/c3dr), developed by Simon Nolte: A wrapper for the 'EZC3D' library to work with C3D motion capture data.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/686) by Aymeric Stamm and July Pilowsky.

     </div>

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).